drcongo/other-spammers/README.md

 # Other Spammers #

 A companion repo to the [Spammy Recruiters](https://github.com/drcongo/spammy-recruiters "Spammy Recruiters") one, this one is for all those other companies who tend to send out unsolicited spam emails.
 Yes offshore testing companies, I'm looking at you.
-Specifically Saif at Testree.

 ## Protip ##